VR company Nomadic to join Meow Wolf at Area15 in Las Vegas

 Nomadic will occupy 6,000 square feet next to Area15’s anchor tenant Meow Wolf, the Santa Fe-based collective known for its expansive and immersive art experiences.

-Fisher says the 200,000 square-foot space near the I-15 and Desert Inn Road will be home to bar-arcades, escape rooms, breweries and other forms of experiential commerce.
+Fisher says the 200,000-square-foot space near Interstate 15 and Desert Inn Road will be home to bar-arcades, escape rooms, breweries and other forms of experiential commerce.

 Contact Janna Karel at jkarel@reviewjournal.com.
 Follow @jannainprogress on Twitter.